United States Navy Judge Advocate General's Corps: History

 In 1775, the Continental Congress enacted the Articles of Conduct, governing the ships and men of the Continental Navy.
-However, soon after the end of the Revolutionary War, all of these ships were sold and the Continental Navy, to include its Continental Marines, the precursor of today's United States Navy and Marine Corps, were disbanded.
-In July 1797, Congress, after authorizing construction of six frigates, enacted the Rules for Regulation of the Navy as a temporary measure.
+However, all of these ships were soon sold and Navy and Marine Corps were disbanded.
+In July 1797, Congress authorized the construction of six frigates and enacted the Rules for Regulation of the Navy as a temporary measure.
 Then, in 1800, Congress enacted a more sophisticated code adopted directly from the British Naval Code of 1749.
-There was little or no need for lawyers to interpret these simple codes, nor was there a need for lawyers in the uncomplicated administration of the navy prior to the American Civil War.
+There was little or no need for lawyers to interpret these simple codes, nor was there a need for lawyers in the uncomplicated administration of the Navy prior to the Civil War.

-During the Civil War, however, Secretary of the Navy Gideon Welles named a young assistant U.S. Attorney in the District of Columbia named Nathaniel Wilson to present the government's case in complicated courts-martial.
-Without any statutory authority, Secretary Welles gave Wilson the title of "Solicitor of the Navy Department," making him the first house counsel to the United States Navy.
+During the Civil War, however, Secretary of the Navy Gideon Welles named a young assistant U.S. attorney in the District of Columbia named Nathaniel Wilson to present the government's case in complicated courts-martial.
+Without any statutory authority, Secretary Welles gave Wilson the title of "Solicitor of the Navy Department," making him the first house counsel to the U.S. Navy.

-By the Act of March 2, 1865, Congress authorized "the President to appoint, by and with the advice and consent of the Senate, for service during the rebellion and one year thereafter, an officer of the Navy Department to be called the 'Solicitor and Naval Judge Advocate General.'"
+By the Act of March 2, 1865, Congress authorized the president "to appoint, by and with the advice and consent of the Senate, for service during the rebellion and one year thereafter, an officer of the [Navy] to be called the 'Solicitor and Naval Judge Advocate General.'"
 The United States Congress maintained the billet on a year-to-year basis by amendments to the Naval Appropriations Acts.
-In 1870, Congress transferred the billet to a newly established Justice Department with the title of naval solicitor.
+In 1870, Congress transferred the billet to a newly established Justice Department with the title of Naval Solicitor.

-Colonel William Butler Remey, USMC, was the first uniformed chief legal officer of the navy, in 1878.
-Colonel Remey was able to convince Congress that the Navy Department needed a permanent uniformed Judge Advocate General and that naval law was so unique it would be better to appoint a line officer of the navy or Marine Corps.
-The bill to create the billet of Judge Advocate General of the Navy was signed in 1880.
+Colonel William Butler Remey, U.S. Marine Corps, was the first uniformed chief legal officer of the Navy, in 1878.
+Colonel Remey was able to convince Congress that the Navy Department needed a permanent uniformed judge advocate general and that naval law was so unique it would be better to appoint a line officer of the Navy or Marine Corps.
+The bill to create the billet of judge advocate general of the Navy was signed in 1880.

-During World War I, the Naval Appropriations Act of 1918 elevated the billets of navy bureau chiefs and judge advocate general to rear admiral.
+The Naval Appropriations Act of 1918 elevated the billets of navy bureau chiefs and judge advocate general to rear admiral.
 In July 1918, Captain George Ramsey Clark was appointed the first judge advocate general to hold the rank of rear admiral.

+In 1946, the Naval Justice School was established at Port Hueneme, Calif., to provide legal training for all Navy, Marine Corps, and Coast Guard lawyers, enlisted legal professionals, active and reserve.